rcardin/value-classes/README.md

 Awesome!
 We reach our main goal.
 Now, we have fewer problems to worry about...or not?

-## 3. Idiomatic Value Types: Value Classes
+## 3. An Idiomatic Solution: Value Classes

 The above approach resolves the problems we already mentioned, but it adds many others.
 In fact, since we are using a regular type to wrap `String`s, the compiler must instantiate a new instance of